marmelab/react-admin/docs/Tutorial.md

 ## Conclusion

 Admin-on-rest was build with customization in mind.
-You can use your custom React components everywhere to display a custom list, or a different edition form for a given resource.
-If you want to go deeper, continue reading the [admin-on-rest documentation](http://marmelab.com/admin-on-rest/), and read the [Material UI components documentation](http://www.material-ui.com/#/).
+You can replace any admin-on-rest component with a component of your own, for instance to display a custom list layout, or a different edition form for a given resource.

+Now that you've completed the tutorial, continue reading the [admin-on-rest documentation](http://marmelab.com/admin-on-rest/), and read the [Material UI components documentation](http://www.material-ui.com/#/).